kundajelab/tfmodisco/README.md

 [![DOI](https://zenodo.org/badge/62352963.svg)](https://zenodo.org/badge/latestdoi/62352963)

-Installation: `pip install modisco`
+Installation:

-From source: clone the repo, then run `pip install --editable /path/to/cloned/repo`
+At the time of writing, the latest version on pypi is version 0.4.2.3 and can be installed using `pip install modisco`.
+This version is 0.5.0.0 and I am waiting for more testing before pushing it to pypi.
+To install this version, clone the repo and then run `pip install --editable /path/to/cloned/repo`.

 Video of talk at NIPS MLCB: https://www.youtube.com/watch?v=fXPGVJg956E